 She is the advisor to the Collegiate Recovery Student Group-Aggie RISE (Recover, Inspire, Support & Empower).

-Herb Philpott, Dartmouth ’85, is a second-generation SigEp (his father is the late Herbert J. Philpott, Boston University ’55), who joined the New Hampshire Alpha Board of Trustees in 2005 and became AVC president in 2011.
-He chaired the centennial celebration effort in 2009, was a member of the campaign for SigEp at Dartmouth in 2010, and received Volunteer of the Year honors for District 1 in 2010, and the Distinguished Alumnus Award in 2016.
-He has also served as a faculty member at Carlson Leadership Academy and EDGE conferences.
+Herb Philpott, Dartmouth ’85, is a second-generation SigEp (his father is the late Herbert J. Philpott, Boston ’55), who joined the New Hampshire Alpha Board of Trustees in 2005 and served as AVC president from 2011-2017.
+He chaired the chapter's centennial celebration effort in 2009, was a member of the campaign for SigEp at Dartmouth in 2010, and received Volunteer of the Year honors for District 1 in 2010, and the Distinguished Alumnus Award in 2016.
+He has also served as a faculty member at Carlson Leadership Academy and EDGE events in the past.

 Sean Terwilliger graduated from Florida Gulf Coast in Ft.
 Myers, Florida with a B.A. in political science in 2010 and his MPA in 2012.
 During his time in SigEp, Sean served as vice president of communications, sound body chair, Phi Coordinator and Epsilon Coordinator.